 However, if you need to thaw them out first, move them from the freezer to the fridge a few hours ahead of time (or overnight).

-If you want to learn how to store mashed potatoes in the freezer, check out my guide.
+If you want to learn how to store mashed potatoes in the freezer, check out my guide on how to freeze mashed potatoes.

 Reheating Mashed Potatoes